clessn/clessn-blend/Pipelines/Refiners/README.md

     7. Push your changes made in CLESSN-blend
 6. Start coding
     1. Open the Rprojet in the folder of your refiner.
     2. Open `code/code.R` to code as it's the code template.
-It's content is related to automating your refiner.
+Its content is related to automating your refiner.
     3. Change line 111 and put the refiner name in `snake_case`
+    4. In the "Functions to Get Data Sources from DataLake HUB 3.0" section, write the functions that will load the warehouse tables that compose the mart.
+An 		example of this operation is included in the **Common operations** of this document.
     4. In the MAIN section, that's where your code will go and where you'll be able to test it.
     5. Go back into Hublot, look at the table to identify the intrant.
 Look for the unique key, timestamp, and body.
     6. In the section `Functions to get data sources from DataLake Hub 3.0`, take the variable name and: